 Think of this as your second wave of spring cleaning.

-Purge these spaces of things that are no longer needed.
+In addition, purge these spaces of things that are no longer needed.

-Form a filing system for past school projects, and make room for new ones.
+For instance, form a filing system for past school projects, and make room for new ones.

 Rid closets of old clothes and strategically hang the newest clothing from bottom to top.